Home Desserts Hello Dolly Bars (Original Recipe)

 What Layers are In 7-Layer Bars?

 • Chocolate chips – Because chocolate makes everything better!
-This recipe uses a combination of semi-sweet and white chocolate chips.
-Feel free to use dark and milk chocolate, too, though.
-Always choose good-quality brands such as Ghirardelli and Hershey’s.
+This recipe uses a combination of semi-sweet and white chocolate chips (or butterscotch chips).

 • Walnuts – For nuttiness and crunch.
 Toast the walnuts for several minutes beforehand for maximum flavor.